NEW ERA OF MOBILE ENERGY

 - Manufactured at existing OEM facilities without capex.

-- Multiple sales channels with margins up to 65%.
+- Multiple sales channels with gross margins 45-60% depending on segment

 - Team with 20 years in precision electronics